-None of the Java files in the standard distribution is signed.
-None of the files in the Jini distribution is signed either.
+None of the Java files in the standard distribution are signed.
+None of the files in the Jini distribution are signed either.
 For most of these it probably won't matter, since they are local files.

 However, all of the Jini jar files ending in -dl.jar are downloaded to clients and services across the network and are Sun implementations of "well-known" interfaces.
-For example, the ServiceRegistrar object that you get from the discovery process has its class files defined in reggie-dl.jar, as a com.sun.jini.reggie.RegistrarImpl_Stub object.
+For example, the ServiceRegistrar object that you get from the discovery process (described in Chapter 3) has its class files defined in reggie-dl.jar, as a com.sun.jini.reggie.RegistrarImpl\Stub object.
 Hostile code implementing the ServiceRegistrar interface can be written quite easily.
 If there is the possibility that hostile versions of lookup services (or other Sun-supplied services) may be set running on your network, then you should only accept implementations of ServiceRegistrar if they are signed by an authority you trust.